-Birding in Western Ghats
+Birding In Western Ghats

-13 Nights / 14 Days
+12 Nights / 13 Days

 Etched along the western coast of the Indian Subcontinent, The Western Ghats is one of the most breathtaking landscapes in the world.
 It’s a land gifted with undulating tropical forests, rolling tea estates and stunning shola forests.
 It is this diversity in the landscape and the ecology of the rainforest that has given rise to enthralling endemics that are on everyone’s wish list.

 The Birding in Western Ghats tour is curated as a celebration to many of these remarkable beings: From The Malabar Whistling Thrush, the White-bellied Minivet, Nilgiri Laughingthrush, Nilgiri Wood Pigeon, the Sri Lanka Frogmouth to the exquisite Malabar Trogon, the Indian Pitta and the Great Hornbill.
+The Birding in Western Ghats Tour can also be combined with a tiger safari tour in Ranthambore, tiger safari In Kanha, Bandhavgarh or even a tiger safari tour in Corbett in the north.

 Most trusted name in Indian Wildlife for the last 30 Years